keeday/LanistaBrowser/README.md

 ## Installing

 1. [Go here](https://github.com/keeday/LanistaBrowser/releases) and download the latest release.
-2. Extract the downloaded zip file to a folder.  **Note -** Avoid folders requiring administrator rights.
-(Such as the Program Files folder).
+2. Extract the downloaded zip file to a folder.
 3. Run "LanistaBrowser.exe" to launch the application.
 4. **Note -** Antivirus software might block the browser.